richardartoul/molecule/README.md

 ## Rationale

-The standard `Unmarshal` protobuf interface in Go makes it extremely difficult to manually control allocations when parsing protobufs.
+The standard `Unmarshal` protobuf interface in Go makes it difficult to manually control allocations when parsing protobufs.
 In addition, its common to only require access to a subset of an individual protobuf's fields.
-These issues make using protobufs in performance critical paths difficult.
+These issues make it hard to use protobuf in performance critical paths.

-This library attempts to solve those problems by introducing a streaming, zero-allocation interface that allows users to have complete control over which fields are parsed, and how objects are allocated.
+This library attempts to solve those problems by introducing a streaming, zero-allocation interface that allows users to have complete control over which fields are parsed, and how/when objects are allocated.

 The downside, of course, is that `molecule` is more difficult to use (and easier to misuse) than the standard protobuf libraries so its recommended that it only be used in situations where performance is important.
 It is not a general purpose replacement for `proto.Unmarshal()`.